anharrington/handsonpython/rstP/websummary.rst

 #.
 A comparison of the various types of files used in web
    programming, listing the different ways to edit and use the files, is given in :ref:`Editing-and-Testing`.

-.. [#]
-   The tutorial assumed a server configured as follows: html pages and CGI scripts can all be in the same directory, and the CGI scripts end with .cgi.
-This is the convention on Loyola's Computer Science public server.
-Another common configuration is that scripts all go in a cgi-bin directory, where they just have the normal .py suffix.
-If you have a server with the latter configuration, your action URLs will be of the form cgi-bin/*someScript*.py.
-Depending on the server configuration the current directory may or may not be cgi-bin while the script executes.
-That may mean you need a path before the file names for your output templates, or your need to be careful what directory referenced files end up in.
-If you are making arrangements for your own site on a public server, be sure to check with your system administrator to find out what the conventions are.